 intraspexion's first talk to a corporate legal tech audience goes to acc's legal operations members

 On June 6, 2017, Nick Brestoff gave his first talk to a legal tech audience.
 The venue was the Association of Corporate Counsel's Legal Ops conference in Chicago.
 Representatives of about 100 companies were in the audience.

 U.S. Patent office issues key "Deep learning" PATEnt to intraspexion's founder and ceo

-On January 24, 2017, the USPTO issued U.S. Patent No. 9,552,548 for “Using Classified Text and Deep Learning Algorithms to Identify Risk and Provide Early Warning” to Nelson E. (Nick) Brestoff, Intraspexion’s founder and CEO, who assigned it to Intraspexion.
+On January 24, 2017, the USPTO issued U.S. Patent No. 9,552,548 for “Using Classified Text and Deep Learning Algorithms to Identify Risk and Provide Early Warning.”
+The sole inventor is Nelson E. Brestoff, Intraspexion’s founder and CEO, who assigned the patent to Intraspexion.
 All 20 claims Nick requested were allowed.
 Intraspexion’s patent counsel was Obi Iloputaife, an attorney with Cotman IP Law Group, PLC, which is headed by one of Intraspexion’s co-founders, Dan Cotman.

 On November 7 & 8, 2016, Intraspexion’s founder and CEO Nick Brestoff gave his first public talks about Intraspexion at the AI World Conference & Expo in San Francisco.
 Advisor Steve Ardire introduced Nick for his first-ever public talk.